nicolabs/nicolabs.net/_drafts/My-pgp-strategy.md

 ## Balancing security and usability

+The only truly secure data is the one that never leaves a secure enclave.
+From the time when a secret has been accessible by a possibly corrupted tool/network/environment/device it's not truly safe anymore.
+Therefore you realize you have to use derivative secrets with different trust levels to allow your phone to sign messages, a web service to prove your ownership, ...
+Everything is your definition and usage of the trust levels.

 - GPG key set :
   - root, most secure one
   - per segregation case : devices, application, service provider, ...